 Ambulances are only called in cases of emergency.
 Students are responsible to pay a fee if an ambulance is called.
 Ambulance fees are generally covered by bridging or extended health insurance.

 There are a number of medical clinics and hospitals located near the campus.
 They are accessible by public transportation.
 Please contact the Student Services Office for a list of nearby medical services.

 FDU Vancouver Campus offers free, confidential counseling services to our students to support them in various areas of mental and emotional health, including stress, anxiety, depression, concentration, and relationships.
-Counseling Services takes place on Mondays, Tuesdays and Thursdays from 5:00-6:30 pm.
-The Office of Counseling Services is located in Room 250, on the 2nd floor of the campus.
+Counseling Services takes place on Mondays to Wednesdays from 5:30 to 7:00 PM.
+The Office of Counseling Services is located in Room 237, on the second floor of the campus.
 Counseling Services can be reached at FDUVCounseling@fdu.edu or by phone at 604-648-4497.